Skip to main content

 Corporate buyers usually approve premium pricing when they can explain the cost of doing nothing.
 Start there, then connect your offer to financial impact, then present your fee range.

-Expected business improvement, risk reduction, or avoided waste from your offer = [Insert defensible impact range]
+Expected business improvement, risk reduction, or avoided waste from your offer: verify the impact range from source or business records before using it in the pricing case.

 Use this whether you sell services or digital-product offers (license, implementation support, enablement).
 Describe the operational change the buyer can defend internally, such as less manual work, stronger consistency, or clearer promotional planning, instead of describing your offer as access alone.